Master of Arts - SPED Master's Exam

 The Department of Special Education Master of Arts (MA) comprehensive exam procedures for Special Education students.

-Dates and Location of Exam
+Dates of SPED MA Exam

-Fall 2019 Semester
+Fall 2023 Semester

-Spring 2020 Semester
+Spring 2024 Semester

 Eligibility to take the SPED Master's Comprehensive Exam